 Hedgehogs make wonderful pets for the right owners!
 If you spend time with your hog and provide him/her with proper care, you can develop a pleasant relationship with each other!
 Hedgehogs are unique and Curious animals that, when properly cared for, can recognize their owner's voice and prefer their owners over other people, a bond!

-*The information provided here is not to replace proper veterinary care nor veterinary recommendation. *
+*The information provided here is not to replace proper veterinary care. *

 ** The word "bond" refers to the level of tolerance and acceptance your hedgehog develops with you in their environment.